On the road again: Travelers emerge in time for Thanksgiving

 More than 2.2 million travelers streamed through airport checkpoints last Friday, the busiest day since the pandemic devastated travel early last year.
 From Friday through Tuesday, the number of people flying in the U.S. was more than double the same days last year and less than 9% lower than the same days in 2019.

-At Newark Liberty International Airport in New Jersey, Christian Titus was heading to visit extended family in Canada.
+At Newark Liberty International Airport in New Jersey, Christian Titus was heading to Canada to visit extended family.
 Titus says he’s spent much of the pandemic inside but is willing to risk flying on a crowded airplane because he misses being around his family.
 He got a booster shot to increase his protection.

 “My mental health does better by being around my family during these times,” he said.
 “Yeah, it’s dangerous.
 But you love these people, so you do what you can to stay safe around them.”